 On completion of this unit, you will be able to …

-… explain why IT governance, risk management and security are important aspects of any IT strategy
+… explain why IT governance, risk management, and security are important aspects of any IT strategy.

-… understand the importance of IT service management
+… understand the importance of IT service management.

-… use ITIL as framework for IT service management
+… use ITIL as a framework for IT service management.

-… discuss how application portfolios and enterprise architectures are intertwined with the IT strategy
+… discuss how application portfolios and enterprise architectures are intertwined with the IT strategy.

-… evaluate different IT sourcing options
+… evaluate different IT sourcing options.

-Unit 7 – Building Blocks of an IT strategy
+Unit 7 – Building Blocks of an IT Strategy

 Introduction

-Despite the fact that every IT strategy has to be developed individually based on the needs of the receptive organization, there are various building blocks that are at the core of almost every IT strategy design or re-design.
-These are, for example, that the IT strategy has to define IT governance rules as well as risk management and security approaches.
-The other way around, changes in these areas have to be investigated in regard of their potential implications for the existing IT strategy.
+Despite the fact that every IT strategy has to be developed individually based on the needs of the particular organization, there are various building blocks that are at the core of almost every IT strategy design or redesign.
+These include, for example, that the IT strategy has to define IT governance rules as well as risk management and security approaches.
+Equally, changes in these areas have to be investigated in regard to their potential implications for the existing IT strategy.

-As technology is proceeding faster than ever before, developments in cloud computing, big data analytics, block chain, and related technologies enable new business models and ways for value generation.
-Thus, the IT is becoming an important value driver and foundation of competitive advantage.
-This makes IT service management a key strategic capability, which is why the IT services and their management are also an important building block of the IT strategy.
+As technology is progressing faster than ever before, developments in cloud computing, big data analytics, block chain, and related technologies enable new business models and means of value generation.
+Thus, IT is becoming an important value driver and foundation of competitive advantage.
+This makes IT service management a key strategic capability, which is why IT services and their management are an important building block of the IT strategy.

-As these new developments bring new IT applications into the organization, the application portfolio management does not only become an important operational, but also strategic task.
-In a bigger context, the IT strategy does not only have to deal with technological applications, but also with their embedding in the overall enterprise architecture, which also contains the business strategy, organization, and processes, amongst others.
-However, an organization does not have to execute everything IT-related itself, but can rely on external providers, which makes strategic sourcing decisions another important building block of the IT strategy.
+As these new developments bring new IT applications into the organization, application portfolio management becomes not only an important operational task but also a strategic one.
+In a wider context, the IT strategy not only has to deal with technological applications but also with their embedding in the overall enterprise architecture, which also contains the business strategy, organization, and processes, among other things.
+However, an organization does not have to execute everything IT-related itself but can look to external providers, which makes strategic sourcing decisions another important building block of the IT strategy.

 7.1 IT Governance, Risk Management, and Security

-Speculation losses at banks, illegal interest rate manipulations, data theft and other triggers led to stricter regulations of IT use (Baumöl, 2012).
-At the same time, these incidents also led to drastic cuts of IT budgets.
-From this tension field, two major challenges arise for the corporate management: first, the entire IT must correspond to these requirements, and second, the value of IT needs to be determined even more consciously so that budget cuts do not become an automatism (Baumöl, 2012).
+Speculation losses at banks, illegal interest rate manipulations, data theft, and other triggers have led to stricter regulations of IT use (Baumöl, 2012).
+At the same time, these incidents have also led to drastic cuts in IT budgets.
+From this tension, two major challenges arise for corporate management: first, the entire IT provision must correspond to these requirements; and second, the value of IT needs to be determined even more consciously so that budget cuts do not become automatic (Baumöl, 2012).